Buying A Dental Practice Checklist: 10 Easy Steps to Acquisition

 As the transaction develops, these professionals will also help keep you and the seller on track and take care of the practical, legal, and financial due diligence.

-Even the most experienced general business attorney may unfamiliar with the dental industry’s legal standards and conventions.
+Even the most experienced general business attorney may be unfamiliar with the dental industry’s legal standards and conventions.

 An inexperienced attorney can slow down the acquisition process and/or expose you to unnecessary liability after the purchase has been made.